kjappelbaum/pyepal/README.md

         self.std = np.hstack(stds)
 ```

-For scheduling for the hyperparameter optimization we have some predefined schedules in the `pyepal.pal.schedules` module.
+For scheduling of the hyperparameter optimization, we have some predefined schedules in the `pyepal.pal.schedules` module.

 ### Test the algorithms

-If the full design space is known, you can use a while loop to fully explore the space.
+If the full design space is known, you can use a while loop to fully explore the space with ePAL.
-For the theoretical guarantees to hold, you'll need to sample until all uncertainties are below epsilon.
-In practice, it is usually enough to require as termination criterion that there are no unclassified samples left.
-For this you could use the following snippet
+For the theoretical guarantees of ePAL to hold, you'll need to sample until all uncertainties are below epsilon.
+In practice, it is usually enough to require as a termination criterion that there are no unclassified samples left.
+For this you can use the following snippet

 ```python
 from pyepal.utils import exhaust_loop